ashishpal2203/full-stack-dev-test/README.md

 ## Setup Instructions
 - Clone this repository
-- Install dependencies for the React frontend: `npm install`
+- Install dependencies for the React frontend: `npm install` and run `npm run dev` for start React Vite server
 - Set up your PHP environment and connect to the database.

 ## Technologies Used